East Frisia (peninsula): Self-description and delimitation

 According to popular belief, the term Ostfriesland is purely geographical and includes the district of Friesland and the town of Wilhelmshaven.
 However, this is not the local view.
 The residents of East Frisia (i.e. districts of Aurich, Leer, Wittmund and the town of Emden) are the only ones who call themselves fully East Frisian.
 In the district of Frisia and town of Wilhelmshaven, however, they hardly, if ever, refer to themselves as East Frisian.
 If the inhabitants of these two areas do not call themselves Frieslanders (Friesländer or, more rarely, Frisians) or Wilhelmshaveners, then they tend to be known as Oldenburgisch.

 The modern district of "Friesland" owes its name to its location in the north of Oldenburg Land – i.e. the Frisian part of Oldenburg.
 This leads to the fact that the district of Friesland is located east of East Frisia, a fact which is sometimes confusing to those from outside the region.

 The dividing line between East Frisia and the Oldenburg district of Friesland is also the historic border between the former Principality of East Frisia and the County of Oldenburg, and is called the Golden Line.
 An attempt to bridge this "golden line" was undertaken in the 1970s as part of the Lower Saxon district reforms.
 At that time part of the Oldenburg district of Friesland was merged with the East Frisian district of Wittmund, under the name of Friesland district with its seat in Wittmund.
 After successful lawsuits were taken to the Lower Saxony State Court in Bückeburg this reform was reversed and the districts split again.
 Only the old Amt of Göden, i.e. the villages of Göden, Neustadtgöden and Dykhusen, remained in the Frisian municipality of Sande after the restoration of the old districts, and thereby left a piece of East Frisia in the district of Friesland.

 Wangerooge

 The difference between historical-political and geographical view of East Frisia has left the island of Wangerooge with an "ambiguous" situation.
 On the one hand it is counted geographically as one of the East Frisian Islands.
-On the other hand, it has belonged, politically and historically, to Jever Land for centuries and hence, since 1818, to Oldenburg, and today to the district of Friesland.
+On the other hand, it has belonged, politically and historically, to Jeverland for centuries and hence, since 1818, to Oldenburg, and today to the district of Friesland.
 It is in a sense the only part of "Oldenburg" in the (inhabited) East Frisian Islands.